CIS-Fall-2022/project-cis_4339_project_3/README.md

 ## IMPORTANT Information on Postman Testing for Professor Lindner

-(1) BEFORE inserting data for primary/event collection, you need to create data for an organization (POST+GET endpoints are provided for organization collection)
+(1) BEFORE inserting data for primary/event collection, you need to retrieve the organization ID from database/backend

 (2) AFTER creation of an organization document, you need to retrieve the objectid and create an ENVIRONMENT variable in the backend called ORGANIZATION_ID
 ```